 - Eggs – Move the veggies to the side of the pan leaving space in between for the eggs.
 Break the eggs and let cook for a minute or two before you scramble.
 Once the eggs are scrambled combine with the rest of the ingredients.2 large Eggs

-- Sauces - Add the soy sauce, vinegar, and ketchup.
+- Sauces – Add the soy sauce, vinegar, and ketchup.
 Season with salt and pepper.
-Toss everything well so it combines each and every grain.½ teaspoon Salt, 1 tablespoon Soy sauce, 1 teaspoon White vinegar, 1 tablespoon Ketchup, ½ teaspoon Pepper
+Toss everything well so it combines each and every grain.½ tsp Salt, 1 tbsp Soy sauce, 1 tsp White vinegar, 1 tbsp Ketchup, ½ tsp Pepper

 - Garnish – Taste and adjust seasoning.
 Then sprinkle with chopped cilantro or parsley.½ cup Cilantro